vgarc018/cs100hw4/READMEdraft_2.md

 ***Something to look out for***

 What happens though if we didn't put anything into our delimiter?
-The default delimiter for this type of tokenizer will contain only white space.
+The default delimiter set for this type of tokenizer will contain only white space.
 Also, the non-letter/number characters are each treated as a token.
 Notice that this is different from `tokenizer<>`.